Dhamma-Sobhana/gong/README.md

 ## Remote

 Has a button connected on [GPIO](https://projects.raspberrypi.org/en/projects/physical-computing/1) pins of the device.
 Sends a message to the server when the button is activated or inactivated.
 Shows current status of playing from the server using a LED.

+## Status screen

+A wall mounted tablet that shows upcoming gong, schedule, devices and system status.
+Allows system and automation to be disabled or enabled.
+Can act as a player to play gong.

 # Architecture